Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Method

-As the core component of our method, SOG is responsible for selecting the suspected objects and updating their feature representations, so as to facilitate the model to rethink and gradually correct its selection.
-As illustrated in Fig.\ref{framework}, the whole SOG consists of four stages.
+As the core component of our method, SOT is responsible for selecting the suspected objects and updating their feature representations, so as to facilitate the model to rethink and gradually correct its selection.
+As illustrated in Fig.\ref{framework}, the whole SOT consists of four stages.
 In the first stage, we select several grids with high activation scores based on multi-modal features $M^{3},M^{4},M^{5}$, and regard them as the suspected regions.
-Then, these suspected region features as well as their corresponding activation scores are used to construct the SOG nodes and edges, respectively.
-The second and third stages are two independent branches, where the former generates suspected object node representations by leveraging keywords in the text query, and the latter yields edge weights with a novel \textit{exploration by random connection} strategy.
-Finally, combining with the constructed nodes and edges, we conduct message passing with a standard graph convolution layer.
+In the second stage, these suspected regions are discriminated by re-evaluating their relations to keywords.
+Subsequently, in the third stage, the activation scores corresponding to these suspected regions are adjusted by exploring new connection strengthens to learn more comprehensive intra-object relations.
+Finally, the updated suspected objects and their relations are communicated with a simple transformer block.